-If the underwriter exercises its option to purchase additional shares of our common stock in full, the percentage of shares of common stock held by existing stockholders will decrease to approximately 3% of the total number of shares of our common stock outstanding after this offering, and the number of shares held by new investors will increase to 2,875,000, or approximately 29% of the total number of shares of our common stock outstanding after this offering.
+If the underwriters exercise their option to purchase additional shares of our common stock in full, the percentage of shares of common stock held by existing stockholders will decrease to approximately 3% of the total number of shares of our common stock outstanding after this offering, and the number of shares held by new investors will increase to 2,875,000, or approximately 29% of the total number of shares of our common stock outstanding after this offering.

-The 6,997,367 shares of our common stock outstanding as of December 31, 2020 on an as-converted basis is based on 6,796,904 shares of common stock outstanding as of December 31, 2020, and 200,463 shares of common stock which will vest upon the consummation of this offering, after giving effect to the Corporate Conversion, and excludes:
+The 7,041,154 shares of our common stock outstanding as of March 31, 2021 on an as-converted basis is based on 9,541,159 shares of common stock outstanding as of March 31, 2021, and 128,561 shares of common stock which will vest upon the consummation of this offering, after giving effect to the Corporate Conversion, and excludes:

-- certain options to purchase shares of common stock at the time of this offering with an exercise price equal to the initial public offering price and with such options to be fully vested on the date of grant which we intend to grant to certain former Class B membership interest holders whose Class B membership interests were previously cancelled; - 1,437,164 shares of common stock issuable upon exercise of warrants issued to investors in prior financings, in each case, with a weighted average exercise price equal to \$2.88 per share; - 75,000 shares of common stock issuable to certain vendors of the Company which will vest upon the satisfaction of certain performance-based and time-based vesting requirements; - · 375,000 shares of our common stock issuable upon exercise of the underwriter's over-allotment option; and - 600,000 shares of our common stock reserved for issuance pursuant to future awards under our 2021 Equity Incentive Plan.
+- certain options to purchase shares of common stock at the time of this offering with an exercise price equal to the initial public offering price and with such options to be fully vested on the date of grant which we intend to grant to certain former Class B membership interest holders whose Class B membership interests were previously cancelled; - 1,437,164 shares of common stock issuable upon exercise of warrants issued to investors in prior financings, in each case, with a weighted average exercise price equal to \$2.88 per share; - 75,000 shares of common stock issuable to certain vendors of the Company which will vest upon the satisfaction of certain performance-based and time-based vesting requirements; - 375,000 shares of our common stock issuable upon exercise of the underwriter's over-allotment option; - · 150,000 shares of shares of our common stock issuable upon exercise of the Underwriter Warrants; and - 2,000,000 shares of our common stock reserved for issuance pursuant to future awards under our 2021 Equity Incentive Plan.

-Unless otherwise indicated, this prospectus reflects and assumes the completion of the Corporate Conversion, as a result of which all outstanding Class A membership interests and all outstanding Class B membership interests of Acurx Pharmaceuticals, LLC will be converted into an aggregate of 6,796,904 shares of common stock of Acurx Pharmaceuticals, Inc. pursuant to a conversion ratio of one-half of one share of common stock of Acurx Pharmaceuticals, Inc. for each Class A membership interest or Class B membership interest of Acurx Pharmaceuticals, LLC previously outstanding.
+Unless otherwise indicated, this prospectus reflects and assumes the completion of the Corporate Conversion, as a result of which all outstanding Class A membership interests and all outstanding Class B membership interests of Acurx Pharmaceuticals, LLC will be converted into an aggregate of 6,925,454 shares of common stock of Acurx Pharmaceuticals, Inc. pursuant to a conversion ratio of one-half of one share of common stock of Acurx Pharmaceuticals, Inc. for each Class A membership interest or Class B membership interest of Acurx Pharmaceuticals, LLC previously outstanding as of May 25, 2021.